ewintram/MakersBnB/README.md

 So I can let all my homes
 I want to be able to list more than one space

+As a booking User
+So I can choose a space
+I want to view all the available spaces

+As a letting User
+So I can see which spaces I have listed
+I want to view all my spaces

 As a User
 So people know about my space
 I want to be able to give it a name and description